allkern/stdbtool/README.md

 The issues tab is open for you to slather me with things to fix or add!

 # Usage
-The tool needs a name for your soundtrack, and a folder containing the songs you would like to have in it.
+The tool needs a name for your soundtrack, and a folder containing the songs (in WMA format) you would like to have in it.

 As of now, there isn't a CLI, let alone a GUI, so, changing input directories and soundtrack names must be done in source.